IdentityServer/Documentation/docs/overview/simplestOAuth.md

 If you call both snippets, you should see `{"message":"OK computer","client":"silicon"}` in your console.

 ##Adding a User
-So far, the client requests a token for itself and no user is involved.
+So far, the client requests an access token for itself and no user is involved.
 Let's introduce a human.

 ###Adding a user service
-The user service manages users - for this sample we gonna use the simple in-memory user service.
+The user service manages users - for this sample we will use the simple in-memory user service.
 First we need to define some users:

  ```csharp